robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     user: string;
     ```

-1. Add a constructor to initialize the fields.
+1. To make it easier to create new todo Items and implement unit testing, we are going to add a constructor to initialize the fields.
 Item will required while id, completed and createdAt will be optional.
 The optional fields must be after all of the required fields.
-Having the value populated in the constructor will also make it easier to test later on.

     ```TypeScript
     constructor(